|The Tail of a 109

 Force Base in Nebraska.
 In August of 1954, he was selected to command the 3909th Air Base Group at Greenham Common Air Base in England.

-Westover Air Force Base in Massachusetts.
+Air Force Base in Massachusetts.
 One year later he assumed command of the entire wing.
-Col. Burrell was later re-assigned to Dow Air
+Col. Burrell was later re-assigned to Dow Air Force Base in

-Force Base in Maine to head the 4038th Strategic Wing, later designated as the 397th Bomb Wing.
-While stationed at Dow Air Force Base, Col.
+Maine to head the 4038th Strategic Wing, later designated as the 397th Bomb Wing.
+While stationed at Dow Air Force Base, Col. Burrell was chosen

-Burrell was chosen to attend the Industrial College, a prestigious institute that prepares military officers and civilian government officials to be
+to attend the Industrial College, a prestigious institute that prepares military officers and civilian government officials to be national security

 The piece of tail section was cut from a downed Me 109 by Col. Burrell, outside of Algeria, North